 I recently started rock climbing.
 I can't say I'm any good at it... but it's something I've been enjoying.

 TED brought me on board weeks before TED2006 to develop, direct, and subsequently supervise the production of TEDTalks.
 I was the fifth person in the office and I also helped launch TED.com.
-I am privileged to have played my role as part of TED's transformation from elite, exclusive event to massive, egalitarian, world-changing movement (and to have met some astonishing and amazing people along the way).
+I am privileged to have played my role as part of TED's transformation from elite, exclusive event to massive, egalitarian, world-changing movement (and to have met some extraordinary people along the way, including a wonderful team).

 Over to the right I'm supposed to pick a few of my "favorite talks" which is difficult because I love all my children, but as with real human babies, some are intrinsically more adorable than others.